The Memoirs of H.H. Lomax

 A fellow western writer once told Preston Lewis that he wrote funny.
 Now that could’ve been taken as an unflattering comment were it not for H.H.
 Lomax, a character Lewis created in the 1990s at the invitation of Bantam and Book Creations Inc. As it turns out, Lomax just happened to have left a trail of chaos and hilarity throughout the Old West.
 If something went wrong in the West, Lomax was probably somewhere in the background.

 In The Memoirs of H.H.
 Lomax the Arkansas native recalls his encounters with Billy the Kid, Jesse James, Doc Holliday, Wyatt Earp, Johnny Ringo and other legends of the Old West.
 Based on a cache of recollections handwritten on Big Chief Tablets, the Lomax stories show more about how the West was fun rather than how the West was won.
 Lomax seldom succeeds, but he always survives.
 Based on sound historical research, Lomax’s exploits are sure to leave readers with grins on their faces as Lomax stumbles and bumbles his way across the Old West.
-All the books in The Memoirs of H.H.
-Lomax are being returned to print by Wild Horse Press in 2015.

 The Demise of Billy the Kid: After a lawyer’s untimely death in Leadville, Colorado, H.H.
 Lomax escapes to New Mexico Territory.
 As Lomax tells it, “…like all skunks his killing raised a stink, and folks figured I was the man who had performed this valuable public service.
 These folks, a lot of good and decent people when they were sober, decided to throw a necktie party in my honor, but I declined the invitation, thanks to a little help from a friend and a mule I called Flash.”